Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 up to go to work.
 Out constantly at gigs and interviews, and also needing the time to write up._

-**Aye, I can imagine doing it well would take a good chunk of time.
-Did you find the acts you were being sent off to check out was aligning with your tastes, or were you seeing a load of pish?
-Originally you were choosing what to write about—once they started commissioning, were they selecting what you covered, or were you still influencing the choices?**
+**Aye, I can imagine that took a good chunk of time.
+Did the acts you were sent to cover align with your tastes, or were you seeing a load of pish?
+Once they started commissioning, were they picking what you covered, or did you still have a say?**

 _Well, a mixture, because I wasn't doing exclusively what was happening in Scotland.
 I was being sent to review other bands who were touring who could be